HandBrake/HandBrake-docs/source/docs/en/latest/contributing/contribute.markdown

 Developers wanting to contribute code should check out the [HandBrake source code on GitHub](https://github.com/HandBrake/HandBrake) and create a pull request on GitHub for each contribution.
 For more on this workflow, read [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).

 [Open issues](https://github.com/HandBrake/HandBrake/issues) are good candidates for learning and fixing various parts of the code base.
+Please introduce yourself on an issue if you wish to work on it.

+Please be aware, the developers that work on the HandBrake project are volunteers.
+As such, it is not always possible to provide timely feedback or mentoring.

+If AI is used in the process of making a change, it must be disclosed in the Pull Request.

+Pull Requests may be rejected without further information if the change is not suitable for the project.
+For example, issues with: Code Quality / Style, Design, Security Issues, Inappropriate use of AI, Licenses / Copyright etc.

 ### Documentation